FREE CONSULTATION

 16.1 The Problem with Generic AI Images

-Generic AI images often lack contextual specificity, exhibit recognizable AI aesthetic (overly smooth, impossible lighting), lack real-world entity connections that Google’s knowledge graph values, and contain no EXIF data, camera information, or creation timestamp.
+Generic AI images tend to lack real contextual specificity, carry that recognizable AI look (overly smooth surfaces, physically impossible lighting), have no real-world entity connections that Google’s knowledge graph actually values, and contain no EXIF data, camera info, or creation timestamp at all.

 16.2 Making AI Images Rank

-• Customize heavily: edit, crop, add overlays, incorporate real data
+• Customize heavily: edit, crop, add overlays, work in real data

-• Add original elements: combine AI backgrounds with real product photos
+• Add original elements: blend AI backgrounds with genuine product photos

-• Embed IPTC metadata: add copyright, creator, and keyword metadata manually
+• Embed IPTC metadata: add copyright, creator, and keyword metadata yourself

-• Use as a starting point, not an endpoint: the more human editing, the better
+• Treat it as a starting point, not a finished product: the more human editing goes in, the better it performs

 17. Visual Duplication and Cannibalization